-Sprint reports Q2 2012 results, confirms Motorola Photon Q 4G LTE is coming soon [UPDATED]Alex Wagner - Senior News Editor
+Sprint reports Q2 2012 results, confirms Motorola Photon Q 4G LTE is coming soon [UPDATED]Alex Wagner - Editorial Director of News and Content

 The train of second quarter 2012 earnings reports keeps on chugging this morning, and this time it's Sprint that's dropping some numbers.
 The carrier revealed today that it added a total of 442,000 postpaid customers in Q2 2012, finishing the three-month period with over 56 million users, nearly 32.6 million of which were postpaid.
 Sprint saw its postpaid churn hit 1.69 percent for the quarter, which is a down from 2.00 percent in Q1 2012.
 Sprint says that it sold 1.5 million iPhones in Q2 2012, 40 percent of which went to new postpaid users.